Indos in pre-colonial history

-Indo people (short for Indo-European) are a Eurasian people of mixed Indonesian and European descent.
+Indo people (short for Indo-European) are a Eurasian people of mixed Asian and European descent.
 Through the 16th-18th centuries, they were known by the name Mestiço (Dutch: Mestiezen).
 To this day, they form one of the largest Eurasian communities in the world.
 The early beginning of this community started with the arrival of Portuguese traders in South East Asia in the 16th century.
 The second large wave started with the arrival of the Dutch East India Company (VOC) employees in the 17th century and throughout the 18th century.
 Even though the VOC is often considered a state within a state, formal colonisation by the Dutch only commenced in the 19th century.